sichangi/node-red-contrib-cloud-firestore/README.md

 }
 ```

-will have the corresponging node run operations against the ``users`` collection.
+will have the corresponding node run operations against the ``users`` collection.

 ### Firebase instances